Quartier international de Montréal

 The Quartier international de Montréal (/fr/; QIM) or Montreal's International District is a district of the Ville-Marie borough in the city's downtown core of Montreal, Quebec, Canada.
 It is roughly bordered by René Lévesque Boulevard to the north, Notre-Dame Street to the south, De Bleury/Saint-Pierre Street to the east and Robert Bourassa Boulevard to the west.
 The Palais des congrès building lying just east of the district is also usually comprised in it.
 Constructed dispersedly between 1965 and 1985 in place of older colonial housing blocks, the district underwent major urban renewal as a central business district in 2000–2003.

 The Montreal World Trade Centre west entrance on Victoria Square.

 Complexe Maisonneuve and the back of Place de la Cité internationale, seen at night from Victoria Square.

 Purpose

-The main purpose of the project was to restore the continuity of Montreal's downtown, broken by the gaping trench of the Ville-Marie Expressway since the 1960s, and thus to bridge the following areas:
+The main purpose of the project was to restore the continuity of Montreal's downtown, broken by the trench of the Ville-Marie Expressway since the 1960s, and thus to bridge the following areas: